Makenzie Lystrup

 Makenzie Lystrup (born c.
-1977) is an American planetary scientist and Fellow of the American Association for the Advancement of Science and of SPIE, best known as a prominent voice in civil space projects and science policy.
-Lystrup was the 14th the director of the Goddard Space Flight Center.
+1977) is an American planetary scientist and Fellow of the American Association for the Advancement of Science and of SPIE.
+She was the 14th the director of the Goddard Space Flight Center.
 She has previously served as the vice president and general manager for civil space at Ball Aerospace.

 Education

 Lystrup received a Bachelor of Science in physics from Portland State University, where she conducted research in radio astronomy.
-She then became a full-time volunteer for AmeriCorps, focusing on STEM education.
-Lystrup then went on to graduate school at University College London and earned a PhD in astrophysics under the advisement of Steve Miller; her thesis is entitled "Near infrared studies of Jupiter's upper atmosphere."
+She then became a full-time volunteer for AmeriCorps, focusing on science, technology, engineering, and mathematics education.
+She then went to graduate school at University College London and earned a PhD in astrophysics, with a thesis on Jupiter's upper atmosphere.
 She conducted postdoctoral research as a National Science Foundation Astronomy & Astrophysics Postdoctoral Research Fellow, working at the Laboratory for Atmospheric & Space Physics in Boulder, Colorado (for which she wrote an undergraduate science career timeline), and at the University of Liège in Belgium.
 Her research focused on investigating planetary atmospheres and magnetospheres, in particular those of Jupiter.

 Career

 Lystrup served as an AIP-ASA Congressional Fellow in the office of representative Edward Markey from 2011 to 2012.
 During that time, she managed a portfolio of issues including technology, national defense, nuclear energy, and nuclear nonproliferation.
 She joined Ball Aerospace in January 2013, in the Strategic Operations office in Washington, D.C.
 In 2018, she became the Vice President & General Manager for Civil Space.
 During her tenure at Ball Aerospace, Lystrup was responsible for a number of significant new civil space missions, substantially increasing the firm's revenues.
 Noteworthy missions include the development of NASA's IXPE mission, SPHEREx mission, and Green Propellant Infusion Mission, NOAA's SWFO-L1 mission, two studies for NASA/NOAA's GeoXO program and the launch of the James Webb Space Telescope.

 Lystrup was appointed the director of the Goddard Space Flight Center in April 2023.
-She is the first female to serve in the position.
+She was the first woman to serve in the position.
+She resigned as director on August 1, 2025.

-Lystrup announced on July 21, 2025 that she would be resigning as director of Goddard Space Flight Center effective August 1, 2025.
-NASA Goddard's Deputy Director Cynthia Simmons will serve as Acting Center Director.